BresnierDev20/RedditPrototype/Pods/Factory/README.md

 Or you can just buy me a cup of coffee!

-And many thanks to my sponsors: sueddeutsche, doozMen, and Mercedes-Benz!
+And many thanks to my new sponsors: sueddeutsche, doozMen.

 ## Author